hrobijns/group_inv_ML_imperial/README.md

 - experimented with different architecture to improve accuracy.
 - mainly an educational/warm-up exercise to introduce NNs in the context of algebraic topology.

-### Project 1: Other ML techniques, incl. group invariant ML
+### Project: Other ML techniques, incl. group invariant ML
 Based on the same paper as the pre-project work [(1)](https://www.sciencedirect.com/science/article/pii/S0370269324000753?via%3Dihub), we attempted to improve the results, especially of the CN invariant which was predicted little better than random guessing.
 This was done through trying different ML techniques, including group invariant ML - since permuting the input weights should not change the outputs, we were interested to see if enforcing the NN to be invariant to permutation of the input vectors could increase accuracy.

 ##### vanilla_CNI.py: